Colorado Parks and Wildlife: Parks and other managed areas

+Colorado Parks and Wildlife Commission

-The Colorado Parks and Wildlife Commission is a layman's group of eleven members who are appointed by the Governor of Colorado with legislative approval.
+The Colorado Parks and Wildlife Commission is a group of eleven members who are appointed by the Governor of Colorado with legislative approval.
 The Board is charged with representing various geographic regions of the state while providing oversight and setting agency policy in a democratic way to assure the agency is responsive to the citizens of Colorado.
 This board meets every other month to review and set policy.